Likely No. 1 NBA draft pick Markelle Fultz on his time at UW: ‘I wouldn’t change anything’

 Simmons has been critical of the NCAA for its treatment of student-athletes and admitted he stopped attending classes after his first semester while attaining the minimum 1.8 GPA necessary to play in the second semester.

-“I don’t like it,” Fultz said when asked about the Simmons’ comparisons.
+“I don’t like it,” Fultz said when asked about the Simmons comparisons.
 “To me I think he was trying to get out of college.
 I don’t think he really cared about the team as much as I do.”

 At the time, Fultz was preparing for a Feb.
 4 showdown with UCLA that turned into a 107-66 Bruins rout.
-Meanwhile, Simmons sat out his first NBA season in 2016-17 after undergoing surgery to repair a broken foot.
+Meanwhile, Simmons sat out his first NBA season after undergoing surgery to repair a broken foot.

 “I’m a competitor,” Fultz said.
 “I want to win.
 I think me and him are two different players.
 Two different people.
 I’m not a big fan of (the Simmons’ comparison).”